endormi/terraform-aws-vpc/README.md

 Creates a internet gateway, 3 public subnets, route table and route table association.

-I didn't include NAT gateway to this repo, but it's very easy to include.
+I didn't include NAT gateway to this repo, but it's easy to add.

 Variables are inside `variables.tf` file like this: